 One of my favourite moments from Alfred Hitchcock’s Psycho (1960) is not a typical choice considering the film’s many infamous scenes.
 Rather than showers, murders and other more memorable images, I particularly love a relatively bland scene later on in the film.
-It has narrative development in its eerie punch line but has little else … Continue reading Horror’s Pleasure of Distance
+It has narrative development in its eerie punch line but has little else on screen in terms of Hitchcock generally: it is perfunctory … Continue reading Horror’s Pleasure of Distance

 In spite of being set in the most cramped of city-based fictional areas, Alfred Hitchcock’s Rear Window (1954) successfully presents the bustling aesthetics of a whole metropolis while managing to retain an almost claustrophobic isolation.
 In the film, Hitchcock presents a temporarily wheelchair-bound photographer who becomes obsessed with a neighbour.
-He suspects the unusual man … Continue reading Sounds of the City – Defining the Metropolis in Alfred Hitchcock’s Rear Window (1954).
+He suspects the unusual man to have murdered his wife.
+Rear Window presents a number … Continue reading Sounds of the City – Defining the Metropolis in Alfred Hitchcock’s Rear Window (1954).